EvgenJY2K2/Scientific-Computing-with-Python-Projects/Arithmetic Formatter.md

 ## Certification projects - Arithmetic Formatter
+**About the project:**

-###### About the project: It is a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
+It is a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function optionally takes a second argument.
 When the second argument is set to True, the answers are displayed.

 ```
 def arithmetic_arranger(problems, *solutions):

-    #Limit to the number of broblems is five.
+    #Limit to the number of problems is five.
     if len(problems) > 5:
         return "Error: Too many problems."